IntelLabs/ParallelAccelerator.jl/README.md

 result.
 So please avoid using `@acc` should such situations arise.

-Another difference between parallel comprehension and the afore-mentioned *map* operations is that array indexing in the body of a parallel comprehension remain explicit, and therefore they must still go through necessary boundschecking to ensure safety, while in all *map* operations such boundschecking are skipped.
+Another difference between parallel comprehension and the afore-mentioned *map* operation is that array indexing operations in the body of a parallel comprehension remain explicit, and therefore they must still go through necessary bounds-checking to ensure safety, while in all *map* operations such bounds-checking are skipped.

 ### Stencil